corbig/nest-notes-api-example/README.md

 ```
 ## Swagger

-The app provides a Swagger client to try the REST API Note at `http://localhost:3000/swagger`
+The app provides a Swagger client to try the note REST API at `http://localhost:3000/swagger`

 ## Test